pxslip/db-studio/docs/reference/system/dashboards.md

 ## List Dashboards

-List all dashboards that exist in Directus.
+List all dashboards that exist in d9.

 ### Query Parameters